 6. Blue Valentine (2010)

 Derek Cianfrance's romantic drama Blue Valentine bites with realism, and he really tapped into its grainy and authentic feel by filming its scenes with a hand-held camera.

 Ryan Gosling and Michelle Williams star as the young and old version of a couple whose marriage falls apart.
 In preparation, the two actors rented a home together and bought groceries on the same minimal budget as their characters.

 Why did they do this?
 To really know their roles and leave much of the dialogue to improvisation.
-Cianfrane even confessed that he got annoyed when the actors followed the script without adding anything new.
+Cianfrane even confessed that he got annoyed when the actors followed script without adding anything new.

-Fun fact: the Blue Valentine scene in which the two wander New York together is completely unscripted.
+Fun fact: The Blue Valentine scene where the two wander New York together?
+Completely unscripted!

 5. Jaws (1975)

 Jaws was essentially the first summer blockbuster ever made.
 The endlessly quotable classic, based on the 1974 novel by Peter Benchley, was the second in Steven Spielberg's soon-to-be lengthy filmography.